Grilled Corn on the Cob

 New Favorite Cooking Method

-Summertime is notorious for being “grilling season”.
+Summertime is known for being “grilling season”.
 We like to grill meats like steak, chicken, and burgers, but we also like to grill vegetables like asparagus or zucchini.
 A new one we tried recently was corn!

-Choosing the Best Corn on the Cob:
+Choosing the Best Corn on the Cob

+Resist the urge to peel!
 When trying to find the best corn cobs, try not to peel back the husk as it dries out the cob and exposes the cob to fungi.
-Instead, look for ears that are bright green.
+Instead:

-The husk should be tight and the silk should be moist and soft.
+• The husk should be tight and the silk should be moist and soft.
 Use your fingers to feel for plump kernels through the silk covering.
-Finally, the weight of the ear should match the size.

 They are best when fresh off the corn stalk.
 If you see a roadside stand or farmers market, that is the place to go to get the freshest corn.

-How to Grill Corn
+How to Grill Corn on the cob

-FLAVOR.
-As soon as corn cobs are removed from grill, brush with butter, salt and black pepper.
+3. FLAVOR.
+As soon as corn cobs are removed from the grill, brush them with butter, and sprinkle them with salt and black pepper.
 I tend to enjoy that classic seasoning combination.
-However, I have tasted some delicious flavors on corn cobs such as:

 • Garlic Butter